FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 ## Operations on Entities

-When saying “entity” we mean an object that we need to add to the Context Broker so we can start reading, updating, subscribing to one of its attributes in order to be notified once a values has been changed.
+As entity is an object stored by the Context Broker.
+Each entity has one or more attributes.
+We can read, update, subscribe to one of these attributes in order to be notified once a values has been changed.
 The operations that we can perform on the entities are Post, Get, Put, Delete.

 ### Create Entity